What is a blind rivet nut?

 Blind rivet nuts can be used to create load-bearing threads in thin materials.
 There needs to be a hole in the workpiece to be riveted using the rivet nut and it must measure at least 0.1 mm more than the diameter of the blind rivet nut.
 The blind rivet nut can then be screwed onto the threaded mandrel of the corresponding setting tool.
 The blind rivet nut is set in the drilled hole from one side.
 The length here depends on the thickness of the material.
-Using either manual rivet nut setting tools or an automatic riveting gun, the blind rivet nut is deformed and adapted in line with the material to be riveted.
+Using either a hand held rivet nut gun or an automatic rivet nut tool, the blind rivet nut is deformed and adapted in line with the material to be riveted.
 At this point, the threaded mandrel can be unscrewed.
 GESIPA® blind rivet nuts can be used to join further workpieces to the material.

 - Easy and quick assembly while the component only needs to be accessed from one side